Cloudy, 78 F

 I was born and raised in South Texas, and my husband and I moved to Houston immediately after our marriage—just prior to my becoming a faithful voter.

 When I moved back to South Texas, I learned I had to change my voting paradigm.
-If I wanted to have a voice in the individuals elected to local office, I needed to vote in the Democratic primaries.
-Come November, the Republicans offered no one for me to have a choice.
+If I wanted a voice in the individuals elected to local office, I needed to vote in the Democrats’ primaries.
+Come November, the Republicans offered no one for me to choose locally.
 If I didn’t vote in the Democrat primaries, I learned the lopsided situation would force me to become a disenfranchised voter by the default of a one-party system.
-But, I still stayed true and showed up regularly to vote in county, city and school elections.
+So, I stayed true to faithfully voting, but now made it a point to vote during the primaries.

-The two sons had requested Absentee Ballots by Mail (ABBM)—one in the Democratic primary, the other in the Republican.
+The two sons had each requested an Absentee Ballot by Mail (ABBM)—one in the Democratic primary, the other in the Republican.

 The Elections Administration office claimed the Democratic one—the U.S. Air Force officer—had an error, but they did not notify him of the issue.
 Although there are procedures established to rectify these situations, and there was sufficient time to notify him and correct the mistake which would allow him to process his ballot before the election, their office sat on it.
 Was it sloppy work or a deliberate inaction?